tomioss/demo_project/README.md

 ```
 Once completed, run `http://localhost:8000/` in your web browser.

+You can create a super user using `python manage.py createsuperuser`.
+This user can access the `http://localhost:8000/admin` page where you can view the database records.

 ### Running REST APIs
 These contain the curl commands needed to run the REST APIs.
 You can also use postman to run the APIs.